 Is Veganism Really Cruelty-Free?

 It is natural for the average person to want to live as ethically as possible.
-This may include personal life, fashion and food choices.
+This may include personal life, fashion, and food choices.
 At times, this may also include advocating for others to live an ethical lifestyle.
 An example of this would be vegan animal rights activists will often urge the community around them to change their dietary choices.
-The food industry in it’s current state is filled with ethical issues, both vegan and nonvegan, with the rampant mistreatment of animals as well as workers, sometimes even children.
+The food industry in it’s current state is filled with ethical issues, both vegan and non-vegan, with the rampant mistreatment of animals and workers, sometimes even children.
 And while those who call for boycotting most definitely have good intentions, perhaps such a complicated issue cannot be solved through the personal choices of a few people.

-While eating animals has always been apart of life and is most definitely natural, the unnatural part is the torture animals are put through for the sake of consumption, something done to produce meat today.
-Factory farming is the the prominent contributor to animal abuse, with animals being crammed together in a large, windowless shed with artificial lighting without any of their basic needs met.
+While eating animals has always been a part of life and is most definitely natural, the unnatural part is the torture animals are put through for the sake of consumption, something is done to produce meat today.
+Factory farming is a prominent contributor to animal abuse, with animals being crammed together in a large, windowless shed with artificial lighting without any of their basic needs being met.
 The Human League reports “Often, factory farm corporations will argue that animals are well cared for in factory farms, whereas animal advocates tend to believe that factory farming is rife with the inhumane treatment of animals.”
-Despite what factory farmers might say, animals within factory farms are never given veterinary care, are never able to meet their own mothers and spend all of their life confined.
-Male chickens are grinded due to not having any worth, while females are artificially fattened to an unhealthy and dangerous degree.
+Despite what factory farmers might say, animals within factory farms are never given veterinary care, are never able to meet their own mothers, and spend all of their life confined.
+Male chickens are ground due to not having any worth, while females are artificially fattened to an unhealthy and dangerous degree.

 Today, immigrants produce the majority of our food, from farms to processing plants to restaurants and grocery stores.
 Wages are low, conditions are often harsh or dangerous, and immigrants not legally allowed to work in the US are often afraid to report abuses for fear of deportation. (foodprint.org)

 While vegan activists undoubtedly have good intentions, they are going about it in the wrong way.
-One biggest criticism would be how much they forget the human aspect, and this is quite true, considering their ignorance towards so called ethical food choices.
-Harvesters have one of the most dangerous occupations, and with excessive exposure to heat and nothing put in place for preventing heat related illness.
-This has caused at least 11 workers to have died in the year 2005.
+One biggest criticism would be how much they forget the human aspect, and this is quite true, considering their ignorance towards so-called ethical food choices.
+Harvesters have one of the most dangerous occupations, and with excessive exposure to heat and nothing put in place for preventing heat-related illness.
+This caused at least 11 workers to have died in the year 2005.
 Foodispower.org reports, on a specific victim: